Mental Health Disorders Similar To Schizophrenia

 Brief psychotic disorder

-In brief psychotic disorder, a person generally experiences psychotic symptoms for less than one month.
+In a brief psychotic disorder, a person generally experiences psychotic symptoms for less than one month.
 Usually, the symptoms are brought on by extreme stress, but once resolved, they normally don’t recur.
 In the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), this disorder is categorized as a schizophrenia spectrum disorder.

 Schizophreniform disorder